Hinaser/jscrypto/API.md

   const binaryWord = new Word32Array(arrayBuffer);
   const encryptedData = JsCrypto.AES.encrypt(binaryWord, "password").toString();

+  // Store it to localStorage, etc. localStorage.setItem("secretFile", encryptedData);

-  // Store it like localStorage
+  // You can decrypt it like below
-  localStorage.setItem("secretFile", encryptedData);
+  // Returned value is Word32Array

-  // You can decrypt it like below const decryptedData = JsCrypto.AES.decrypt(encryptedData, "password"); // Returned value is Word32Array const decryptedFile = decryptedData.toUint8Array(); // Word32Array can be turned to Uint8Array.
+  const decryptedData = JsCrypto.AES.decrypt(encryptedData, "password");
+  // Word32Array can be turned to Uint8Array.
+  const decryptedFile = decryptedData.toUint8Array();
-  const decryptedFileArrayBuffer = decryptedFile.buffer; // You can then convert it to ArrayBuffer;
+  // You can then convert it to ArrayBuffer;
+  const decryptedFileArrayBuffer = decryptedFile.buffer;
 };
 reader.readAsArrayBuffer(file);
 ```